-Because of Children's Trust national leadership in prevention innovations, South Carolina was selected as one of four jurisdictions across the nation to participate in Thriving Families, Safer Children: A National Commitment to Well-Being.
-This statewide effort will work to transform South Carolina's child welfare system away from post-abuse treatment and services to proactive prevention programs and building holistic family well-being.
+Because of Children's Trust's national leadership in prevention innovations, South Carolina continued its work as one of four jurisdictions across the nation to participate in Thriving Families, Safer Children: A National Commitment to Well-Being.
+This statewide effort is working to transform South Carolina's child welfare system away from post-abuse treatment and services to community-based proactive prevention programs and building holistic family well-being.